Llannelongue/B4PPI/README.md

 - Pre-processed features are explained in the manuscript.

 Training and evaluation can then be done normally.
 The code from the preprint is in the [Training](3.%20Training/) section.

+## How to cite this work

+> Lannelongue L., Inouye M., **Construction of *in silico* protein-protein interaction networks across different topologies using machine learning**, 2022, BioArxiv

 ## Licence